 Privileging and credentialing

-The Nova Scotia Health Authority is responsible for managing physician privileging and credentialing.
+Nova Scotia Health is responsible for managing physician privileging and credentialing.

-- Privileging outlines the doctor’s level of access to the Nova Scotia Health Authority’s (NSHA) facilities and resources
+• Privileging outlines the doctor’s level of access to Nova Scotia Health (NSH) facilities and resources

 Job opportunities